While at Turks and Caicos, we stayed at a few different resorts, but the Somerset on Grace Bay quickly became our favorite place to stay. Here’s why.

 - They provide complimentary bikes to get around town, paddleboards, and kayaks.

 - The town of Grace Bay takes about 5 minutes on bike and 30 on foot.
 In the daytime, be sure to take the bikes!
 It’s first come, first serve.

 - The rooms had washer and dryer units, so you could pack even lighter.

 - You can add a water sports package to your room to include hobiecat rides and lessons.

 - Get to know the different layouts and units, and you can book a specific room.
 They have 1 to 5 Bedroom units.
 You can see more photos on our photo album here.

-- Be sure to check out their events, they do Monday night drinks with the managers at the bar and Tuesday night Beach BBQs that you shouldn’t miss.
+- Be sure to check out their events, like Monday night drinks with the managers at the bar and Tuesday night Beach BBQs that you shouldn’t miss.
 Even if you aren’t staying at the Somerset, I encourage you to join the BBQ for good food and atmosphere!

-- If you run out of sunscreen, they have a sunscreen bar at the pool towel station.
+- If you’re out of sunscreen, you can use their sunscreen bar at the pool towel station.

 - If you’re on a budget, the biggest drop in prices is in June through mid-Dec, which is 40% less than the winter rates and 2/3 less than the holiday rates.

 - Before booking your trip, read 21 Things You Must Know Before Visiting Turks and Caicos.